 One of my favorite places to visit on Vancouver Island is the Little Qualicum Falls Provincial Park, I lived in Coombs for a year back in the early 80s and was a regular visitor to this park.

 Little Qualicum Falls Park has a series of beautiful waterfalls that tumble down a rocky canyon in a misty forest, this is a mythical place of beauty and wildness all surrounded by mountain peaks, a sight of wonder awaits you here.
 This is truly one of the most beautiful parks on central Vancouver Island.

-There is no camping at Cameron Lake, but it is an ideal spot for swimming, kayaking/canoeing and fishing, as well as sail boarding, due to a wind funnel created by the surrounding mountains.
+There is no camping at Cameron Lake, but it is an ideal spot for swimming, kayaking/canoeing, and fishing, as well as sailboarding, due to a wind funnel created by the surrounding mountains.
 The Cameron Lake and Beaufort day-use areas are located 10 minutes west of the campground on Highway 4.
 Camping is available at the Little Qualicum Falls Park with 96 campsites available, 66 are up for reserve camping, 33 are first come first serve sites.
-All in all this is one of Vancouver Islands premiere parks.
+All in all, this is one of Vancouver Islands premier parks.